This is a full-time position at 37.50 hours per week, Monday– Friday, with a pay rate of $18.00-$20.00 per hour.

-The Maintenance Technician works closely with the Director to ensure that assigned facilities, grounds and equipment are physically maintained.
+The Maintenance Technician works closely with the Assistant Director of Facilities and Operations to ensure that assigned facilities, grounds and equipment are physically maintained.
 S(he) collaboratively assesses facility needs and develops a prioritized maintenance plan.
 S(he) is responsible for maintaining cleanliness of the outside physical areas, repair and maintain of assigned facilities and properties whether leased or owned.
-Other responsibilities include but are not limited to: project management, contractor coordination, assisting with management of facilities budgets, responding to building emergencies, preventative maintenance planning, responding to and resolving Program Manager concerns, community relations, and physical inspections to ensure required compliance monitoring and reporting.
+Other responsibilities include but are not limited to: project management, contractor co-coordination, assisting with management of facilities, responding to building emergencies, preventative maintenance planning, responding to and resolving Program Manager concerns, community relations, and physical inspections to ensure required compliance monitoring and reporting.

 ESSENTIAL FUNCTIONS AND EXAMPLE OF DUTIES (including, but not limited to):

 - Co-coordinate with Program Managers to assess and maintain building and grounds issues/improvements.